 NASL Golden Ball – Georgi Hristov, Tampa Bay Rowdies

-Hristov led the Rowdies in scoring with 12 goals and had eight assists as he won the media vote for the annual player of the year award.
+Hristov led the Rowdies in scoring with 12 goals and had eight assists as he won the media vote to be named the league's MVP.

 Shriver fired 15 goals as the top scorer during the combined NASL Spring and Fall Seasons.